 Notes of these early discussions will be added to the pupil's record and given to their parents.
-We will formally notify parents when it is decided that a pupil will receive SEN support.
+We will formally notify parents when it is decided that a pupil will receive SEN support (see letter in appendix).

 Graduated Approach to SEN Support